innoq/architecture-antipatterns/_case_studies/overconfigurability_in_a_huge_ecommerce_system.md

+---
-# Over-Configurability in a (huuuuge) eCommerce System 🚧
+name: Over-Configurability in a (huuuuge) eCommerce System
-Author: Gernot, Christine
+authors: Gernot, Christine
+done: false
+excerpt_separator: <!--more-->
+layout: study
+---

-A huge organization developed and operated a system for selling special kinds of goods to their customers.
+A huge organization developed and operated a system for selling special kinds of goods to their customers.<!--more-->

 ## What is the system’s background